 What Is an Emergency Action Plan?

-An emergency action plan is a standard process that your company can use in the event of an emergency.
-It outlines the roles of everyone involved, from employers to managers and employees.
-It is often accompanied by regular training so that everyone on the team knows their part in the emergency action plan.
-Your EAP may include details such as:
+An emergency action plan is a standard process that your company can use in an emergency.
+It outlines the roles of everyone involved, including employees, managers, and employers.

 - Means of reporting fires and other emergencies